maxim-saharov/food-delivery/README.md

 * HTML, CSS,
 * Only desktop version
-* JavaScript, Tabs, Slider, Forms, Countdown timer, Calorie Calculator
+* Native JavaScript (Tabs, Slider, Forms, Countdown timer, Calorie Calculator)
 * Webpack 5, Compress image
-* JSON Server
+* JSON Server, LocalStorage
 * Git, GitHub

 ### If you like 👍 this project don't forget to turn on a star 💛 for it)